 9.5 miles of beach monitored by Loggerhead Marinelife Center supports nearly five percent of the world’s loggerhead sea turtle nests

-Loggerhead Marinelife Center researchers monitor a 9.5-mile stretch of beach from the northern Palm Beach County line (Jupiter Island) south to the northern border of John D. MacArthur Beach State Park.
-In 2016, the Center documented over 16,000 nests on that stretch, a record-breaking nesting year for loggerhead sea turtles.
-That’s one nest every three feet and comprises approximately five percent of the world’s total loggerhead sea turtle nests.
-The same stretch of beach also accounts for 15 percent of Florida’s leatherback nests (2016) and 13 percent of Florida’s green sea turtle nests (2016).
+Loggerhead Marinelife Center (LMC) researchers monitor a 9.5-mile stretch of beach from the northern Palm Beach County line (Jupiter Island) south to the northern border of John D. MacArthur Beach State Park.
+In 2018, the Center documented over 11,900 nests on that stretch.
+That’s about one nest every four feet and comprises approximately five percent of the world’s total loggerhead sea turtle nests.

-“We are fortunate to study on one of the world’s most important sea turtle nesting beaches,” said Dr. Justin Perrault, LMC’s associate director of research.
-“In addition to day-to-day monitoring, this year we are working on several research projects, collecting various samples to better understand local sea turtle populations and the impact humans have on them.
-We’re hopeful that we can use our findings to better protect sea turtles, and ultimately, our marine ecosystems.”
+“We are fortunate to study on one of the world’s most important sea turtle nesting beaches,” said Dr. Justin Perrault, LMC’s director of research.
+“In addition to day-to-day monitoring, this year, we are working on several research projects, collecting various samples to better understand local sea turtle populations and the impact humans have on them.
+We’re hopeful we can continue to use our findings to better protect sea turtles, and ultimately, our marine ecosystems.”

-Nesting season runs through Oct.
+Nesting season runs March 1 through Oct.
 31 in Palm Beach County.
-It is critical to protect our beaches every day – not just when nesting season prevails.
+It is critical to protect our beaches every day – not just during nesting season.

-Taking a few easy steps can help ensure the safety of nesting females and hatchlings during the season:
+Just a few simple steps can help ensure the safety of nesting females and hatchlings during the season:

 - Throw away debris left behind on the beach